I’m a Qualified Veteran, Why Can’t I Find a Job?

 Look into government employment and programs

 There are many government programs for veterans, including the new Veterans Job Corps, which will create public service jobs for veterans.
-Other veterans career programs include My Next Move for Veterans, the Veterans Job Bank, and the Veterans Gold Card.
+Other veterans career programs include My Next Move for Veterans and the Veterans Job Bank.
 You may also consider a job with the civil service or a state agency, many of which give a veterans preference for veterans with certain classifications, such as those who served in a war zone or those with a disability rating.

 Consider further education